APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 A. Professional ministry experience is paid work in any ministry context, i.e., Spiritual Director / Counselor, Chaplain, Pastor, etc…

-B. Part time work is calculated to a three year equivalency, i.e., if you work half time for six years that is a three year equivalent.
+B. Part-time work is calculated to a three-year equivalency, i.e., if you work half-time for six years that is a three-year equivalent.

-Of those three years, 2 years must be in the role of a professional chaplain.
+C. Of those three years, 2 years must be in the role of a professional chaplain.

-6. Completion of the whole application package.
+6. Completion of the entire application package.

-7. Completion of an interview by a peer review panel to ascertain competency in Pastoral, Personal and Professional areas
+7. Completion of an interview by a peer review panel to ascertain competency in Pastoral, Personal, and Professional areas.

 B. The application for Board Certification is sent to the Chairman of the Board of Directors along with a $100.00 one-time, non-refundable application fee.

-C. Once your application is complete send it to Chairman of the Certification Committee.
+C. Once your application is complete send it to the Chairman of the Certification Committee.
 It is the responsibility of the applicant to ensure that your application is complete.
-Please do not send in bits and pieces of the application.
+Please do not send bits and pieces of the application.
 Send the entire application as one package.

 D. A convener is selected, who then selects three Board Certified Chaplains and up to three persons from other disciplines to serve in the interview process, known as the “peer review”.